-Table 5.4 Combination spandrels s of aprons and
+Table 5.4 Combination spandrels Combinations of aprons and spandrels

-Apron projection Spandrel height
+Apron projection (m) Spandrel height (m)

-(m) (m)

 0.0 1.5

 0.3 1.0

-C ).45 0.5
+0.45 0.5

 0.6 0.0

 5.7.13 Aprons shall extend horizontally beyond the outer corners of the unprotected area by no less than the apron projection distance.
-Aprons and spandrels shall have FRRs of no less than that of the floor separating the upper and lower firecells.
+Aprons and spandrels shall have FRRs of no less than the floor separating the upper and lower firecells.
 Spandrels shall be rated from both sides.
 Aprons need only be rated from the underside.